-SSH without a Password
+SSH Keys – SSH Without a Password

 First off, let’s explain the scenario.
 You have two systems.
 One we will call the client, and one the server.
 The client is the one SSHing into the server, and the server being the one holding the ability to connect with the key.

 Generating your SSH Keys

 To start, we need the client to create the key pairs, and hold the key information to login with.
 The server holds the ID key to compare.
 As we go through the setup, we will also lock down the access to this key, since anyone with access could log into the server with it as long as they have access.
 So, let’s start.

 On the client, we want to create the keys.
 Whatever user you want to login as without a password, be sure to put the keys in its SSH folder.

 $ cd /home/myuser/.ssh ~/.ssh $ ssh-keygen -t rsa -f remote Generating public/private rsa key pair.
 Enter passphrase (empty for no passphrase): Enter same passphrase again: Your identification has been saved in remote.
 Your public key has been saved in remote.pub.
 The key fingerprint is: c4:f8:6f:ef:0e:96:5b:7c:ad:fb:c9:75:c8:7d:17:53 [email protected] ~/.ssh #

 Since around 2005, distributions of all kind started making /root accessible by various users.
 So with that, we need to lock down the SSH directory.

 $ cd ~/.ssh $ mkdir keys ~/.ssh $ mv remote* keys $ chown myuser:root /home/myuser/.ssh $ chmod 700 /home/myuser/.ssh